slatedocs/slate/source/includes/_investors.md

 <aside class="warning">

-When migrating existing investors over to the Goji platform, the dedicated [investor migration endpoint](#investors-post-platformapi-migrate) should be used instead.
+When migrating existing investors over to the Goji platform, the dedicated <a href="#investors-post-platformapi-migrate">investor migration endpoint</a> should be used instead.

 </aside>